 - Q Are there alternative treatments for stage 1 basal cell carcinoma?

-- Q What is stage 1 basal cell carcinoma?
+- Q How is stage 1 basal cell carcinoma diagnosed?

-- Q Is there a cure for stage 1 basal cell carcinoma?
+- Q How common is stage 1 basal cell carcinoma?

-- Q Can children get stage 1 basal cell carcinoma?
+- Q Can stage 1 basal cell carcinoma be prevented?

-- Q Is stage 1 basal cell carcinoma serious?
+- Q How does stage 1 basal cell carcinoma affect the body?